dbasrai/dbasrai.github.io/shrek_instructions.md

 this splits the window, in the right window run `watch -n 1 nvidia-smi`, then use `ctrl-b + <-` to navigate to left window

 ## start ipython
+navigate back to your project folder (same directory where config.yaml lives)

 `sudo ipython`